geyang/rl-playground/pg_analysis/cheetah_all.md

 # All baselines on Cheetah-v2

-As mentioned in the Spinup documentation, the PPO implementation here is not on-par with SOTA.
-The SAC, DDPG and TD3 implementations however are.
+As mentioned in the Spinup documentation, the PPO implementation here is not on-par with SOTA because it is missing pretty common tricks such as reward normalization etc. The SAC, DDPG and TD3 implementations however are.

 The `mrl` library attains stronger performance.